Neptunexz/Linux-Image-Writeups/Resident Ubuntu.md

 # Firefox Checks the current validity of certificates
   - Just know to configure firefox settings :p

-# '' is not a SUID binary
+# 'Wget' is not a SUID binary
   - Run something like chkrootkit or rkhunter to find these SUID binaries.
+  - After you find them, you need to run: sudo chmod -s <file>

 # Prohibited software has been removed
   - Literally just know softwares and you can delete them
+  - If you are unsure of a good command for deleting apps/locating apps, check these two out:
+  - sudo apt-mark showmanual
-  - Run sudo apt autoremove <program>
+  - sudo apt autoremove <program>

   <details>
     <summary>Answer:</summary>